pouchdb/pouchdb/docs/api.md

   'end_time': "Sun Sep 23 2012 08:14:45 GMT-0500 (CDT)"
 }
 {% endhighlight %}
 Note that the response for server replications (via `options.server`) is slightly different.
-See the (CouchDB Wiki)(http://wiki.apache.org/couchdb/Replication).
+See the [CouchDB Wiki](http://wiki.apache.org/couchdb/Replication).

 ## Save an attachment<a id="save_attachment"></a>